 Diversifying your investment accounts is always an excellent idea if you want to take advantage of spreading your risk by utilizing different types of asset classes.
 Using a gold backed IRA account may be one of those specific types of assets you should add to your portfolio.
+If you want help understanding how to use this to your advantage, this gold ira roll overs guide is a great place to start.
 This type of IRA allows you to hold physical gold and other precious metals, which may be advantageous to have in your portfolio when the economy is going through a recessionary period.

 Understanding How a Traditional IRA Works

 Traditional IRAs are typically the most popular choice of IRAs used by investors.
 This type of IRA allows you to invest in common stocks, bonds, mutual funds, ETFs and money market accounts.
 Using a Traditional IRA will enable you to receive an upfront tax break as high as $6000 in 2020.
 Contributions for a Traditional IRA may be deductible, which can help lower your taxable income for the year.
 As long as you keep your funds in this type of IRA account, they are not taxed until you withdraw them during retirement.